magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/knx.md

 #### Subsection "Attributes" and "Timeseries"

-These subsections are used to configure the telemetry and attributes that will be sent to ThingsBoard and provide the settings for processing data from KNX devices.
+These subsections are used to configure the telemetry and attributes that will be sent to IoT Hub and provide the settings for processing data from KNX devices.

 The table below describes the attributes and time series parameters: